likyoo/Two-branch-CNN-Multisource-RS-classification/README.md

 ## Citation
 ```
+If you need use this code for your research, please cite our papers.
 @article{xu2017multisource,
   title={Multisource Remote Sensing Data Classification Based on Convolutional Neural Network},
   author={Xu, Xiaodong and Li, Wei and Ran, Qiong and Du, Qian and Gao, Lianru and Zhang, Bing},